girobusan/latid/README.md

 - Site may have any directory structure
 - There is GUI app for working with the sites

-## Planned features.
+## Plans
-<small>The marked features are implemented, but will be included in future release</small>
+<small>The marked ones are implemented, but will be included in future release</small>
 - [X] Option to fix links in markdown (.md|.markdown -> .html)
+- [X] Clean up block editor interface
+- [X] Make LIST server API more usable
 - [ ] Option to treat every Markdown file as source
 - [ ] Ability to create page, if it's linked, but do not exist on the fly
 - [ ] _Table_ (csv?) article block
 - [ ] List limits customization by page
-- [ ] Better GUI style
 - [ ] Themes support
 - [ ] Working in browser without node.js